fago/rules-docs/extending_rules/rules_data_processor_plugins.md

 # Rules Data Processor Plugins

-TODO: This should be updated to data filter plugins instead.
+TODO: This should be updated to show implementing data filter plugins instead.
 Data processors are for processing the values resulting from the configured data selection.

 To implement a Rules Data Processor Plugin, place your plugin code under the namespace ```\Drupal\{module_name}\Plugin\RulesDataProcessor\``` in ```{module_name}/src/Plugin/RulesDataProcessor```, for example: